 Feeling weak or numbness in your arms, hands or fingers can indicate a pinched nerve in the neck.
 A herniated disk or spinal stenosis may be compressing nerves that travel from the neck into the upper extremities.
 This warrants immediate medical care to avoid permanent nerve damage.

-The attorneys at Fletcher Law have years of experience helping clients with neck injuries from car accidents.
+The Houston car accident attorneys at Fletcher Law have years of experience helping clients with neck injuries from car accidents.
 Early diagnosis and proper treatment is key to avoiding long term disability or impairment.
 Don’t delay—if you notice any symptoms of a neck injury following an auto accident, consult a doctor right away.
 The sooner you get checked out, the sooner you can start recovering and get back to your normal activities.

 As you can see, there are many factors that determine whether a neck injury from a car accident worsens over time.
 The severity of the initial injury, receiving proper diagnosis and treatment, following recommended therapies, your age and overall health, and avoiding re-injury can all play a role.
 While some neck injuries do heal relatively quickly, many others can cause ongoing pain, limited mobility, and reduced quality of life if not properly addressed.
 The injury lawyers at Fletcher Law are here to help.